⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 What Justifies a Traffic Stop

-A traffic stop must begin with a lawful basis.
+A traffic stop must begin with lawful justification.

 Speeding